h0ssimo/h0ssimo.github.io/_drafts/tutorial/2019-01-12-quick-tips-how-to-create-cloth-material-in-zbrush.md

 ### Step By Step Guide

 OK, so you have your cloth sculpt/simulation imported in ZBrush.
 Make sure that you have a nice UV layout for your cloth piece.
 It's only needed for the cloth details, so don't worry if you only need to use the material I'm gonna talk about.

+First, let's add cloth texture on top of what we have, using the Noise maker under the Surface menu.
+You need proper UV layout, and a good tileable displacement texture map for this step.
+Open the NoiseMaker, the plug the disp image on the bottom left, where it says Alpha On/Off.
+Then, zero out the Mix Basic Noise slider to get rid of the unwanted noise.
+Then play with the sliders to get your desired Strength and Scale.
+The important part here could be underestimating the power of ColorBlend slider.
+Put it to a negative value to add more depth to your cloth's look.

+These are the setting I have in the NoiseMaker window:

+Now, the real trick; the material.
+With your BasicMaterial selected, go to the Material menu, and click on CopySH under the Modifiers sub-menu, to copy the shader.
+Now, choose DoubleShade1 material in the Standard Materials palette.

+If you have troubles previewing the material on your model, just make sure this little brush button is turned off the Subtool menu.
+Now, you're on track.